 MCHS eventually outgrew its space at the Courthouse and sought to build a new museum.
 After investigating several possible sites and architects, an ideal location overlooking the Mississippi River was found and Foster Dunwiddie of Miller-Dunwiddie Architects, Inc. was chosen for his vision in creating a building that was as much an artifact as the objects inside.

 The Charles A. Weyerhaeuser Memorial Museum became the new home of MCHS in 1975, with the official dedication occurring on August 24, 1975.
 The museum was named for lumberman Charles A. Weyerhaeuser, who had managed the operations of Pine Tree Lumber Company in Little Falls.
 Funding for the construction of the museum was provided by Mr. and Mrs. Robert J. Sivertsen and Carl Weyerhaeuser.
 Being the children of Charles, Mrs. Sivertsen and Carl Weyerhaeuser wanted to support the museum as a way to memorialize their father.

 The historical society is run by a nine-member board of directors.
-The Executive Director is Jan Warner, who has been involved with the society since the 1960s.
-A paid staff of four takes care of the daily operations of the museum.
+A small paid staff takes care of the daily operations of the museum.